 Production of sport utility vehicles (SUVs) has grown substantially since 1975.
-The production-weighted fuel economy of truck SUVs was nearly 23 mpg in 2017.
-Estimates show 66% of all light trucks produced in 2018 were truck SUVs.
+The production-weighted fuel economy of truck SUVs was more than 22 mpg in 2017.
+Estimates show 64% of all light trucks produced in 2017 were truck SUVs.

-Production, Production Shares, and Production-Weighted Fuel Economies of New Domestic and Import Light Trucks, Model Years 1975-2018^a
+Production, Production Shares, and Production-Weighted Fuel Economies of New Domestic and Import Light Trucks, Model Years 1975-2017^a